The Best Low Carb Bread for Buns and Rolls

 There are many keto bread recipes but in our opinion, this is probably the best keto bread substitute ever.

-You can use this recipe to make normal bread or subway bread with ham, bacon or meat balls as filling like this:
+You can use this recipe to make normal bread or subway bread with ham, bacon or meat balls.

 You can also use this recipe to make the perfect Keto Hamburger Buns like what our friend Hannah from HealyEatsReal.com did here.
 You definitely want to follow Hannah on Instagram @healyeatsreal for more amazing original real food recipes as well as healthy living tips.